Switzerland Unemployment Rate Pre-Release: Prior 4.70% Ahead of Jun 08, 2026 08:45 CET banner image

 Announcements

-FX traders eye Switzerland's upcoming Unemployment Rate release.
-With the last reading at 5.08%, a rising trend could pressure the CHF and influence SNB policy.
-Volatility expected.
+FX traders eye Switzerland's Unemployment Rate release on Jun 08, 2026.
+With the prior reading at 4.70%, a surprise could significantly impact CHF pairs.

 Indicator